Living Conditions in The Gambia

 Clothes should ideally be lightweight fabrics like linen or quick dry fabric due to the hot weather.
 At the same time, the clothes must be durable: clothes are washed vigorously by hand and take quite a beating in the process.

 While this advice can help when packing, note that countless thrift stores and tailors operate across the country.
-Clothing that matches your needs is readily available, particularly after Pre-Service Training.
+Clothing to suit your needs is readily available, particularly after pre-service training.
 Many Volunteers end up wearing more traditional Gambian clothing.
 Tailoring is a fun and affordable option!